 Nurses who work in gerontology tend to earn about $75,000 a year, but NP certification and skills like being multilingual can bump your earnings potential into six figures.
-With the aging population in the U.S., geriatric nurses are in high demand, and have a range of responsibilities, including monitoring mental health, medication, and preventative care.
+With the aging population in the U.S., geriatric nurses are in high demand and have a range of responsibilities, including monitoring mental health, medication, and preventative care.
 Geriatric nurses will also need to be skilled in communicating with the families and caretakers of elderly patients.
-Suggestion: Try the online Georgetown University Master of Science in Nursing – Adult Gerontology ACNP/ CNS (Online).
+Suggestion: Try the online Georgetown University Master of Science in Nursing – Adult-Gerontology ACNP/ CNS (Online).

 #10 Neonatal Nurse

 A very rewarding field of nursing that is highly in demand, this newer specialization consists of caring for newborn babies up to 28 days old.
 Nurseries for healthy babies seem to be getting phased out, but emergency care for premature babies and newborns with minor illnesses are growing.
 Neonatal nurses will administer oxygen, medication, and some more basic procedures.
-Working in the NICU will require an extensive knowledge in critical infant care.
+Working in the NICU will require extensive knowledge in critical infant care.

 Working Over Time!

-Do you work 4 days every week or 5 days one week & 3 days the next?
+Do you work 4 days every week or 5 days for one week & 3 days the next?

 Working 4 days; you get 3 days regular time up to 40 hrs plus 8 hrs overtime.
-Over a months time, you will have 32 hrs of overtime.
+Over a month’s time, you will have 32 hrs of overtime.
 This also makes you feel like you are at work every day each week VS having some days off.
 It eventually drags the week out.

 Working 5 days you get 20 hrs of overtime.
 Then the next week you rest and then repeat.
 This would yield 40 hours of overtime a month.
 This makes you hustle one week and rest the other.
 Overall I felt as if it was more relaxing on the off weeks and my pockets were heavier.